yukingx/Redesign-Transformer/README.md

 #### Contributor(s): yukingx@gmail.com (I am interested in variants of the Vision Transformer)
 <!--
 #### If you are interested in joining this project, please do not hesitate to contact us via email.
+#### Need to refer to https://github.com/patrick-llgc/Learning-Deep-Learning/tree/master
+- This repository contains my paper reading notes on deep learning and machine learning.
+It is inspired by Denny Britz and Daniel Takeshi.
+A minimalistic webpage generated with Github io can be found here.
 -->

 [![Hits](https://hits.sh/github.com/yukingx/Redesign-Transformer.svg)](https://hits.sh/github.com/yukingx/Redesign-Transformer/)